 |Wild Country||Pro Lite||7.7 – 11||58||22|

-Regardless of the myriad of new mechanical and non-mechanical assisted breaking devices, tubers continue to be am essential item for all climbers.
-Instructors keep using them as basic device in teaching the basics of both belaying and abseiling.
+Regardless of the myriad of new mechanical and non-mechanical assisted braking devices, tubers continue to be an essential item for all climbers.
+Instructors keep using them as a basic device in teaching the basics of both belaying and abseiling.
 The most popular tuber is still Black Diamond’s ATC, followed by Petzl’s Verso.
 Many brands produce similar tuber-style devices and keep developing new models, with minor changes to increase friction or diminish weight.

-Just by adding an extra loop at the back end of the device and a smaller one in front they become the most versatile tool a climber can dream of.
+Just by adding an extra loop at the back end of the device and a smaller one in front, they become the most versatile tool a climber can dream of.
 The back ring can be attached to an anchoring point, converting the device in a self-locking belaying plate for the second climber.
-The smaller ring in front of the device helps releasing pressure on the rope when in locking position to give slack to a second climber.
+The smaller ring in front of the device helps to release pressure on the rope when in locking position to give slack to a second climber.

 The Guide plate has probably become THE essential climbing device.
 It can be used from belaying the leader and the second to abseiling and even ascending a rope.
 Proper training is required to use these devices.